The Three Guineas Trust

 • Extra support costs for autistic children in mainstream activity schemes

-• One-to-one support programmes with specialized training
+• One-to-one support programmes with specialised training

 What They Don't Fund